zaitcev/glie/README.md

 Plans exist to package Glie into a largely self-contained box.
 But currently it requires a Linux computer, a 1090ES receiver, and a GPS.

+Any user of Glie assumes full responsibility for the consequences.
+Glie is not a substitute for See and Avoid practices.
+Glie can only display aircraft and obstructions that participate in ADS-B system.

 TODO:
 * find a better receiver than rtl_adsb (dump1090, hardare)